In the last decade, mindfulness and meditation have risen significantly in popularity.

 You won't know you're there because once you recognize it, you are then having a thought and no longer in the gap.

-It is a tricking concept to grasp and I don't encourage you to focus on a goal of slipping into the gap,
+It is a tricky concept to grasp and I don't encourage you to focus on a goal of slipping into the gap,

 but rather just establishing a consistent and comfortable meditation practice.